 Final Fantasy VII, VIII, and IX...
 Oh my!

 However, early in college, a certain Peter Jackson trilogy turned me on to Tolkien's tales, and then over the years, my love for games was supplanted by a love for books.
 The many works of H.G.
 Wells ensnared me next, as did The Count of Monte Cristo by Dumas and Don Quixote by Cervantes.
-And then, of course, there was Rowling's entire Harry Potter series.
+And then, of course, there was Harry Potter.
 But still it would be those tales of Arda and of Middle Earth that had rocked my world the most.

-Somehow, I finished grad school in 2019, and not by coincidence, in the process of taking twice as long as intended, I had also developed depression and generalized anxiety disorder.
-And so rather than forcing myself to bear all the stress and uncertainty of long-term career moves, I took a familiar job in I.T. support there at the same university.
+Somehow, I finished grad school in 2019, and not by coincidence, in the process of taking twice as long as intended, I had also seemingly developed depression and generalized anxiety disorder.
+And so rather than forcing myself to bear all the stress and uncertainty of long-term career moves, I took a familiar job in I.T. support, right there at the very same university.
 My goal was to let myself heal, and to further develop the science-fantasy story that had been incubating in my brain for over a decade.

 And so, my mind began to mend a bit.
 That winter, we each moved away from our homes.
 Her road led to a teaching position within a severely underfunded secondary school, while my road led to an I.T. job within a prestigious yet severely understaffed law school.

-- James D. Baker
+- Mr. James D. Baker